armory/docs/content/en/docs/armory-admin/api-endpoint.md

     Copy the generated `.tar` file somewhere it will be preserved in the event of a container restart or system reboot (ideally, off to another system).

-## Enable Deck SSL
+## Enable SSL for the UI

-Next, we will configure Spinnaker's Deck service to use the Deck certificate and private key that we've generated.
+Next, configure Spinnaker's Deck service to use the Deck certificate and private key that you generated.

+> The Kubernetes secret engine does not work for encrypting secrets for the UI.
+Use another [secret engine]({{< ref "secrets.md#supported-secret-engines" >}}).

 **Operator**